-- statement of net assets
+- statement of financial position

-- statement of operations
+- statement of comprehensive income

 - statement of changes in equity or statement of changes in net assets attributable to security holders

-- statement of cash flows (if applicable)
+- statement of cash flows

-- statement of investment portfolio
+- statement1 of investment portfolio

 - auditor's report (for annual financial statements)